 Update: a speech by Commissioner Vella was made available.

 The key decisions taken by the Commission are presented below and grouped by policy area.

-The Commission is also closing 122 cases in which the issues with the Member States concerned have been solved without the Commission needing to pursue the procedure further.
+The Commission is also closing 146 cases in which the issues with the Member States concerned have been solved without the Commission needing to pursue the procedure further.

 The Court orders Belgium to pay a penalty payment of €5,000 per day for not fully transposing the directive on high-speed electronic communications networks and, a fortiori, for failure to notify the relevant transposing measures to the Commission.